LogtalkDotOrg/logtalk-for-vscode/README.md

 |  Set Extension Logging Level | Interactive log level configuration    |
 |  Show Extension Log          | Display the extension's output channel |

+#### Explorer context menu

+Right-click on a Logtalk diagram SVG file in the Explorer and select the "Logtalk: Open SVG in Viewer" context menu item to open the selected file in a webview.
+This webview provides navigation and link handling with zoom and reload controls.
+Links to other SVG files and HTML documentation files open in the same viewer.

 ### Code Navigation

 Code navigation features **require** the code to be loaded, typically by using the "Load Project" command or by opening the project loader file and using the "Load File" command from the editor/context menu.
 Additionally, code must be compiled with the `source_data` flag set to `on` (default) and the `context_switching_calls` set to `allow` (default).